gonatienza/python4cpm/README.md

 ### Preparing Python

 1. Install Python in CPM.  **Python must be installed for all users when running the install wizard**.
 2. Create a venv in CPM, by running `py -m venv c:\venv`.
-Use a custom location if you want (e.g., `c:\my-venv-path`) and adjust any future references.
+If desired, use a custom location and adjust any future references.
 3. Install `python4cpm` in your venv:
     - If your CPM can connect to the internet, install with `c:\venv\Scripts\pip install python4cpm`.
     - If your CPM cannot connect to the internet: